 who fought for Germany's freedom in the Napoleonic Wars

 and the July 20 plotters, who attempted to assassinate Adolf Hitler

 , as its political antecedents.

-.
+takes over as CIC.
 Comparing the Bundeswehr to the Wehrmacht is a major Berserk Button

 for both members and the Germans at large.
-The Bundeswehr does not consider itself a continuation or replacement for the Wehrmacht (instead, it maintains it is an entirely standalone organization), and the only pre-existing German military figures it allows itself to emulate are the military reformers of the early 19th Century (Scharnhorst, Gneisenau, Clausewitz, etc.),its own traditions since 1955, and the German military resistance to Adolf Hitler
+The Bundeswehr does not consider itself a continuation or replacement for the Wehrmacht (instead, it maintains it is an entirely standalone organization), and the only pre-existing German military figures it allows itself to emulate are the military reformers of the early 19th Century (Scharnhorst, Gneisenau, Clausewitz, etc.), its own traditions since 1955, and the German military resistance to Adolf Hitler

 , in particular the namesake Magnificent Bastard